Muay Thai vs Wrestling | Everything You Need to Know

 What is Wrestling

-Wrestling is one of the most physically grueling sports in the world as it uses all the muscles in your body for extended periods of time.
+Wrestling is one of the most physically grueling sports in the world as it uses all the muscles in your body for extended periods.

-Additionally, they have to cut weight in order to wrestle at a weight class where they will match up against opponents of similar size.
+Additionally, they have to cut weight to wrestle at a weight class where they will match up against opponents of similar size.

 Is Muay Thai and Wrestling a Good Combination?